Sunday, January 26, 2025

 Maybe I should log in my $1 bills, write on them messages — such as "Have faith" …… "This too shall pass" and other such messages of hope, send into circulation with instructions to "track me at WheresGeorge", see where they land.

-As for whoever this Mac guy is, my guess is he's not worthy because, had I written such a message, I'd have expected the guy to treasure the bill, frame it even.
+As for whoever this Mac guy is, my guess is he's not worthy because, if someone had written such a message to me, I'd have treasured the bill, framed it even.

 1. Here in Canada, there was a fad a few years back for people to alter our $5 bills so the prime minister depicted there (Laurier) would look like Elvis instead.